digital-asset/daml/README.md

 Copyright 2020 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0

-# Welcome to the DAML repository!
+# Welcome to the Daml repository!

-This repository hosts all code for the [DAML smart contract language and SDK](https://daml.com/), originally created by [Digital Asset](https://www.digitalasset.com).
-DAML is an open-source smart contract language for building future-proof distributed applications on a safe, privacy-aware runtime.
+This repository hosts all code for the [Daml smart contract language and SDK](https://daml.com/), originally created by [Digital Asset](https://www.digitalasset.com).
+Daml is an open-source smart contract language for building future-proof distributed applications on a safe, privacy-aware runtime.
 The SDK is a set of tools to help you develop applications based on DAML.

-## Using DAML
+## Using Daml

 To download DAML, follow [the installation instructions](https://docs.daml.com/getting-started/installation.html).
 Once installed, to try it out, follow the [quickstart guide](https://docs.daml.com/getting-started/quickstart.html).

-If you have questions about how to use DAML or how to build DAML-based solutions, please ask them on [StackOverflow using the `daml` tag](https://stackoverflow.com/tags/daml).
+If you have questions about how to use Daml or how to build Daml-based solutions, please ask them on [StackOverflow using the `daml` tag](https://stackoverflow.com/tags/daml).

-## Contributing to DAML
+## Contributing to Daml

 We warmly welcome [contributions](./CONTRIBUTING.md).
 If you are looking for ideas on how to contribute, please browse our [issues](https://github.com/digital-asset/daml/issues).
 To build and test DAML: